The Global Fund to Fight AIDS, Tuberculosis and Malaria: Board

 The Global Fund board is the supreme governing body of the organisation and embodies the partnership approach to global health and incorporates leading stakeholders in an inclusive and effective way.
 The core functions of the Board include: strategy development; governance oversight; commitment of financial resources; assessment of organisational performance; risk management; and partnership engagement, resource mobilisation and advocacy.

 The Board includes 20 voting members, with equal representation by implementers and donors.
 Non-governmental organisations; communities living with and/or affected by HIV, TB and malaria; the private sector; and private foundations are also represented as voting members.
 There are also eight non-voting members, including the board chair and vice-chair; representatives of partner organisations including the World Health Organization and World Bank; as well as the Additional Public Donors constituency.

 The chair and vice-chair of the Board (together the "Board Leadership") lead the Board's strategic focus on its core functions.
 Their primary role is to manage the affairs of the Board, including ensuring that the Board is organised properly, functions effectively, and meets its obligations and responsibilities.
 Prior to the end of the term of the Board Leadership, an ad hoc Board Leadership Nominations Committee (BLNC) is formed, and in 2018, for the first time, the BLNC implemented a process which interviewed finalised candidates in person for the Board Leadership.

-The current Board Leadership is made up of Dr Donald Kaberuka and Lady Roslyn Morauta who assumed the tenures in May 2019, and the Board extended the terms in October 2021 to the adjournment of the first Board Meeting in 2023.
+The current Board Leadership is made up of Lady Roslyn Morauta and Bience Gawanas, who assumed their tenures in May 2023.